PASSENGERS ARE REQUIRED TO WEAR A FACE COVERING WHILE ONBOARD OUR BUSES AND INSIDE OUR DEPOTS. PASSENGERS MUST BRING THEIR OWN FACE COVERING.

 As the Coronavirus continues to make its way through our Midwest service area, and continues to spread throughout the United States, Burlington Trailways remains committed in our efforts to keep all of our customers and employees safe, while being proactive in our measures to prepare for the spread of more cases locally.

 We are asking our passengers, as well as our drivers and employees, to please follow CDC healthcare recommendations.
-If you are showing any flu-like symptoms, have a fever or are feeling sick, we urge you to stay home.
+If you have an active positive COVID-19 test, have been told to quarantine by a medical professional, are showing any flu-like symptoms, have a fever or are feeling sick, we urge you to stay home.
 Other symptoms of COVID-19 may include shortness of breath, chills, muscle pain and new loss of taste or smell.
+Service may be denied to any passenger if Burlington Trailways becomes aware of the passenger possessing any of the previously mentioned symptoms, an active positive COVID-19 test result, or a quarantine recommended by a medical professional.

 We strongly encourage passengers to wash their hands with soap and water for at least 20 seconds at scheduled break stops.
 You can read more about the prevention and treatment of the Coronavirus here.